-Report: Ronald Acuna Jr., Braves Finalizing 8-Year, $100M Contract Extension
+Ronald Acuna Jr., Braves Agree to 8-Year, $100M Contract Extension

 Acuña produced 4.1 bWAR last year as a rookie.
 If he just maintains that going forward (no improvement) and only plays 111 games a year like last year (lot of pessimistic caveats here), he would produce 33 bWAR over the next 8 seasons=roughly $300 million on open market.

-By ensuring Acuna will remain in the fold for at least the next eight seasons, the Braves locked in the cornerstone of a talented, young roster that also includes 22-year-old second baseman Ozzie Albies.
+By ensuring Acuna will remain in the fold for at least the next eight seasons, the Braves locked in the cornerstone of a talented young roster that also includes 22-year-old second baseman Ozzie Albies.

 Acuna will have security from the uncertainty of free agency, and the Braves will have a bargain on their hands provided he becomes the player most expect him to be.